Biographical Information

 V.E.
 Howard and Ruth Moryne Jackson were married on December 20, 1931 in Corsicana, Texas.
 They had three children, Jasper Smith, Vernon Edgar and Marilyn Kay.
 Ruth was born on September 10, 1909 and passed away on January 31, 2000.
 On their tombstone in the family plot at Rocky Branch, Louisiana is engraved under Ruth's name, "A worthy woman" and under V.E.'s name "Are you listening?"

-After being baptized into Christ in October of 1930, brother Howard began preaching at Powen, Texas in May of 1931.
-Churches he served include Hot Springs and Conway in Arkansas, and in Texas, the Johnson Street congregation in Greenville and the Walnut Street congregation in Texarkana.
-He held gospel meetings throughout the United States and baptized more than 8000 people.
-He authored many books and tracts, wrote several hymns*, and published a songbook entitled "Church Gospel Songs and Hymns".
-He attended Abilene Christian College, Harding College and Arkansas State University.
+During his lifetime brother Howard preached in gospel meetings throughout the United States and baptized more than 8000 people.
+He authored many books and tracts, wrote several hymns*, and published a songbook entitled “Church Gospel Songs and Hymns.”

 His business activites included being owner of Howard's Jewelers, and tenures as president of Central Printers and Publishing Company, and of Howard Foundations, Inc. He also served on the Board of Freed-Hardeman College.